Ranked #1 Children's Hospital by U.S. News & World Report

 Participation in this research study includes providing a blood sample (or another source of DNA, such as saliva).
 We also collect blood/DNA samples from both biological parents and in some instances siblings.
 In addition, we will conduct a detailed interview (either by phone or in person) to collect family and medical history.
 This interview will last approximately 1 hour.
 We will also review your child’s medical records, including EEG data and any imaging studies (such as MRI) performed in the past, in order to get a complete overview of your child’s medical history.

 Through our research, we hope to identify gene mutations that help explain early onset epilepsy.
 In order to do this, we need DNA samples from many children with the same or similar diagnosis, as well as from their immediate family members.
 Rather than looking at specific genes already known to play a role in epilepsy, we are performing exome sequencing, a technique which enables us to examine all 20,000 genes in the entire human genome.
 You will have the opportunity to decide if you would like to be notified of research results when they become available.
 If we identify genetic information that is relevant to your child’s epilepsy diagnosis, we will notify you and you will have the opportunity to learn the results.
 It is important to note, however, that research takes considerable time and it may be months or even years before we have any information that could be clinically useful to individuals or families.

-If you would like to participate in this study, or if you have questions about research, you can reach the Epilepsy Genetics Program by email at:
+If you would like to participate in The Genetics of Epilepsy and Related Disorders study, or if you have questions about research, you can reach the Epilepsy Genetics Program by email at:

 We look forward to hearing from you!